 Color: Violet-blue with golden yellow center

-Aster tongolensis is a mat-forming perennial up to 3 feet (90 cm) tall, with thick, almost leafless stems that support solitary, violet-blue ray florets and orange-yellow disk florets.
-It's a long bloomer, starting up in summer and continuing through autumn.
+Aster tongolensis is a mat-forming perennial with thick, almost leafless stems that support solitary, violet-blue ray florets and orange-yellow disk florets.
+It grows up to 3 feet (90 cm) tall and is a long bloomer, starting up in summer and continuing through fall.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).